Can you help us feed our community?

-Plano, TX – January 8, 2021 – Minnie’s Food Pantry (Minnie’s Food Pantry) is pleased to announce that its organization is the recipient of Microsoft Corp’s Nonprofit Tech Acceleration (NTA) program for Black and African American communities.
+Minnie’s Food Pantry is pleased to announce that its organization is the recipient of Microsoft Corp’s Nonprofit Tech Acceleration (NTA) program for Black and African American communities.

 Minnie’s Food Pantry adult classes are focused on financial literacy, health and nutrition, and job skills training.
-We partnered with schools across Collin County to educate children on basic life skills and tools for adulthood.
-Through Minnie’s Learning Lab, more than 4,000 hours of training have been logged and individuals found gainful employment.
-The grant will provide much-needed support to assist Minnie’s Food Pantry in continuing to assist and serve the thousands of people who depend on our services.
+In addition, we partnered with schools across Collin County to educate children on basic life skills and tools for adulthood.
+Through Minnie’s Learning Lab, more than 4,000 hours of training have been logged, and individuals found gainful employment.